5 ways to manage your weight during pregnancy

 Pregnant women need more water than the average person.
 It is recommended that pregnant women drink 8-12 glasses of water a day.

 Drinking enough water will help keep you hydrated during pregnancy and avoid maternal overheating.
-An easy way to determine if you are getting enough water is to look at the color of your urine.
+A simple way to determine if you are getting enough water is to examine the color of your urine.
 It should be clear.
-The darker hue, the more likely you are not drinking enough.
+The darker the hue, the less likely you are to drink enough.

-Choosing water over other beverages is important because you are getting your necessary hydration without additional empty calories and unnecessary sugar.
+Choosing water over other beverages is important because it provides the necessary hydration without additional empty calories and unnecessary sugar.

 Cravings and pregnancy seem to go hand in hand.
-Many women report craving unusual foods, foods they normally do not enjoy and even unusual items such as crunching on ice.
+Many women report craving unusual foods, foods they usually do not enjoy, and even unusual items such as crunching on ice.

 While it is important to eat a variety of healthy foods, that doesn’t mean that you need to deny yourself all of your cravings.
 Enjoying a sweet or salty treat in moderation is fine as long as it is part of a healthy diet.